 Studies conducted at The Nutrition Institute at the University of Tennessee suggest that consuming calcium — which milk has plenty of — may help your body metabolize fat more efficiently.
 Other studies have shown that increased calcium intake from dairy products (though not from supplemental calcium carbonate) caused study participants to poop out more fat as opposed to it sticking around on the body.
 See more of our picks for the 20 Best Full-Fat Foods for Weight Loss!

-The more muscle you have, the more calories you burn–no matter what you're doing.
+The more muscle you have, the more calories you burn–no matter what you’re doing.
 Hitting the gym helps you build muscle to begin with, but eating protein keeps it from breaking down and slowing your metabolic rate as a result.
 Protein needs differ by individual, but typically consuming 0.8 to one gram of protein per kilogram of body weight per day should be sufficient enough to fuel weight loss, says Leah Kaufman, MS, RD, CDN, a New York City-based Dietitian.
 For a 130-pound (58 kilogram) person, that would equal between 46 and 58 grams of protein.
 Research has found that because protein is more difficult for the body to break down and digest than other nutrients, it can increase post-meal calorie burn by as much as 35 percent.
 Aim to incorporate some protein into every meal and snack throughout the day.
-Stock up on these 29 Best-Ever Proteins for Weight Loss!
+Super proteins are also a major component of The Super Metabolism Diet to build muscle and help burn energy.

 It takes the body extra effort to break down whole grains than more refined and processed grains, like the flour ordinarily used to make bread and pasta.
 You can help keep your metabolic rate elevated by consuming foods that the body has to work harder to digest.
 Your go-tos are whole foods that are also rich in fiber.
 We’re talking brown rice, oatmeal, quinoa, and sprouted grain breads.